dylanpx20-ai/BudgetStrategy2/RESULTS.md

 **4. Strategy choice depends on what you are optimizing for.**
 Under uncertainty, Conservative is the dominant choice across every metric except maximum upside.
-If an organization has a specific high-return target that requires tail-end outcomes, Aggressive is the rational bet — but only then.
+If an organization has a specific high-return target that requires tail-end outcomes, Aggressive is the rational bet, but only then.